jonstipe/month-polyfill/README.md

 Using it is easy — simply include the `month-polyfill.js` file in the HEAD of the HTML page.
 You can then use `<input type="month">` elements normally.

-If the script detects that the browser doesn't support `<input type="month">`, it will search for these elements and replace them with a jQuery UI datepicker to select the date.
-The date selection is stored in a hidden form field and submitted with the form in the standard format.
+If the script detects that the browser doesn't support `<input type="month">`, it will search for these elements and replace them with a jQuery UI datepicker to select the month.
+The month selection is stored in a hidden form field and submitted with the form in the standard format.

 A default CSS file is provided.
 You may edit this file to style the input fields to make them look the way you want.